openharmony/docs/en/device-dev/subsystems/subsys-boot-init.md

   - Common job: A job executed in a fixed phase during init process startup, for example, pre-init, init, or post-init.
   - Custom job: A job is triggered based on certain rules.
-     - job: A user-defined job, which can be executed using the **trigger** command.
+     - Job: A user-defined job, which can be executed using the **trigger** command.
      - Control job (for standard system or higher): A job triggered based on specified conditions.
 You can set trigger conditions in such a job.
 When the corresponding attribute values meet the trigger conditions, the job will be triggered. &amp;&amp; and || operations are supported for trigger conditions, and these operations can be used in flexible combinations as needed.

  - bootchart plug-in